ShoppinPal/StockUp/terraform/README.md

         2. terraform get
         3. terraform plan
         4. terraform apply
+        5. terraform destroy // to destroy your infrastructure!
     ```

 Note: This is for local development setup.
 Once terraform creates queues, appropriate AWS_SQS_URL will be added to .env and worker.env